-In 2022, the Issuer purchased approximately HK\$33.4 billion of loans under the Special 100% SFGS, in addition to infrastructure loans of approximately HK\$4.0 billion and residential mortgages of approximately HK\$0.3 billion.
-As at 31 December 2022, the size of the Issuer's loan portfolio, net of impairment allowances and before taking into account loans under the Special 100% SFGS of HK\$90.1 billion, amounted to HK\$11.5 billion.
+In 2023, the Issuer purchased approximately HK\$24.5 billion of loans under the Special 100% SFGS and HK\$0.2 billion of loans from DLGS, in addition to infrastructure loans of approximately HK\$2.7 billion and residential mortgages of approximately HK\$0.1 billion.
+As at 31 December 2023, the size of the Issuer's loan portfolio, net of impairment allowances and before taking into account loans with 100% guarantee from the Hong Kong Government of HK\$97.4 billion, amounted to HK\$12.1 billion.
 The Issuer has not purchased any sub-prime mortgages.